-Investment property is property (land or a building, or part of a building, or both) held by the owner or by the lessee as a right-of-use asset) to:
+Investment property is property (land or a building, or part of a building, or both) held (by the owner or by the lessee as a right-of-use asset) to earn rentals, for capital appreciation, or both, rather than for use in the production or supply of goods or services, administrative purposes, or sale in the ordinary course of business.

-- earn rentals

-- for capital appreciation; or

-- both

-Rather than for:

-- use in the production or supply of goods or services;

-- administrative purposes; or

-- sale in the ordering course of business.

-The model includes disclosure for investment property as a separate disclosure as a number of local governments do have investment property as an asset classification.
+The model includes disclosure for investment property as a separate disclosure as a number of local governments do have investment property as a separate asset classification.